Daqian: Limited resources and background

-A large number of large-scale peasant uprisings, ethnic and religious minority revolts, as well as foreign invasions of China took place under the reign of the Xianfeng Emperor, including Nian, Miao, Panthay, Red Turban, Da Cheng, and Taiping rebellions, and the Second Opium War.
+A large number of large-scale peasant uprisings, ethnic and religious minority revolts, as well as foreign invasions of China took place under the reign of the Xianfeng Emperor, including Nian, Miao, Panthay, Red Turban, Da Cheng, and Taiping Rebellion, and the Second Opium War.
 These major events all had very devastating effects on the economy of the Qing dynasty as well as disabling the government of the Qing dynasty from collecting taxes.
 During the height of the Taiping Rebellion the government's access to its southern copper mines was cut off by rebel forces, this inability to access its copper reserves has a profound effect on the Qing dynasty coinage of this era.
 While initially like the preceding series of Qing era cash coins the Xianfeng Tongbao was only produced with the denomination of 1 wén, the government was soon forced to produce higher denominations to continue financing its large military expenditures.